 DR testing is good.
 It is nice to know you can recover if something bad happens.
 However, unless testing backups is mandatory (typically through compliance requirements) or automated (using a tool like Unitrends Recovery Assurance ), it tends to fall by the wayside.
-In a recent survey, 66% of all respondents admitted to testing their backups once per quarter or less.
+In a recent survey, 62% of all respondents admitted to testing their backups once annually or less.
 Failing to test often ends with devastating consequences when a company attempts a recovery during an emergency.

 IT admins know they should test.
 Why don’t they?

 Testing take resources.
 Unless you have adopted a backup strategy with built-in automated testing capabilities (like Unitrends), testing backups requires resources, both personnel and compute.
 To complete testing, you need separate testing hardware, or a quick-spin-up testing lab.
 Using a production environment to test a backup adds heavy risk and diverts compute resources from critical business operations.
 Then you need to assign an employee to run the tests and validate the results.
 All this can add up to a significant financial investment that doesn’t impact the bottom line.
 (Well, it will in a negative way, but not until it is too late).